-Responsibility of the Complainant
+A. Responsibility of the Complainant

-To seek a correction under Section 515 of Public Law 106-554 of information disseminated by the Agency, individuals or organizations should follow the procedures described below.
+To seek a correction of information disseminated by the Agency, complainants should follow the procedures described below.

 Complaints or requests for review and correction of information shall be in written hard copy or electronic form.
 They shall be sent to the Agency by regular or electronic mail.
-Letters (written hard copy) should be sent to: Office of Health Care Information at 2101 East Jefferson Street, Suite 501, Rockville, MD 20852.
+Letters (written hard copy) should be sent to: Office of the Director at 2101 East Jefferson Street, Suite 600, Rockville, MD 20852.
 Electronic mail should be sent to info@ahrq.gov.
 Complaints should state "Information Quality Concern" in the subject line.
-The body of the complaint should state that a request for correction of information is being submitted under Section 515 of Public Law 106-554.
+The body of the complaint shall state that a request for correction of information is being submitted.

-Complaints shall contain a detailed description of the specific material that needs to be corrected including a detailed citation, e.g., the publication title, date, and publication number, if any, or the website and web page address (url).
-Complaints should specify the reasons for believing the information is in error and supporting documentation, if any.
+Complaints shall contain a detailed description of the specific material that needs to be corrected including a detailed citation, e.g., the publication title, date, and publication number, if any, or the Web site and web page address (url).
+Complaints should describe the specific reasons for believing the information does not comply with OMB, HHS, or AHRQ guidelines and is in error and supporting documentation, if any.
 In addition, they should include specific recommendations for correcting the information; a description of how the person submitting the complaint is affected by the information error; and the name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the individual or organization making the complaint.
+Requesters should be aware that they bear the "burden of proof" with respect to the necessity for correction as well as with respect to the type of correction they seek.